Are you planning a trip to Missouri? Want to go to a water park in Branson MO? How about White Water in Branson MO? (Silver Dollar City's water park)

 This post may contain affiliate links that will give me a commission at no additional charge to you.

-What is White Water - Silver Dollar City Water Park
+What is White Water in Branson MO? ( Silver Dollar City Water Park in Branson)

-Silver Dollar City White Water is a 13 acre water park in Branson, Missouri.
-There are ten different slides and attractions, including a lazy river, wave pool, and children’s play area.
+White Water in Branson is a 13-acre water park.
+There are ten different slides and attractions, including a lazy river, a wave pool, and a children's play area.

-Is Silver Dollar City Water Park Close to Silver Dollar City Amusement Park?
+Is Branson White Water Close to Silver Dollar City Amusement Park?

 So don’t plan on doing White Water the same day that you do the Silver Dollar City amusement park.